bcgsc/HLAminer/readme.md

 Notes:
 -Custom references are better suited to HLA inference than any static genome, including hs38DH, and the approach aligns with best practices in immunogenomics.
--It's crucial to keep the HLA allele set up-to-date, and update+document+date those files frequently (see the database folder README for details):
+-It's crucial for you to keep the HLA allele set up-to-date, and update+document+date those files frequently (see the database folder README and the DATABASES section below for details):
 <pre>
 GCA_000001405.15_GRCh38_genomic.chr-only-noChr6-HLA-I_II_GEN.fa.gz
 GCA_000001405.15_GRCh38_genomic.chr-only-chr6hlamasked-HLA-I_II_GEN.fa.gz